🎲 🌎 ❤️ Play Bingo for a cause & set a world record!💥 Register here. 💥

 Scalable model across tribes

+The Mission Daybreak Challenge, is a 10-year commitment from the VA for veteran suicide prevention.
+Televeda is actively working to secure sustainable funding to offer this program in perpetuity.
 The Hero’s Story Project is a longitudinal research project.
 As funded today, it will run for up to four years.
 This time period will include multiple research studies and demonstrations of efficacy of the program.
-In addition to the original funding received from the Mission Daybreak Challenge, which is a 10-year commitment from the VA, Televeda is actively working to secure sustainable funding to offer this program in perpetuity.

 Additionally, our efforts are designed to empower Tribes to offer similar programming regardless of Televeda’s platform.
 Our goal is to increase accessibility to culturally-appropriate care, and we’re doing that in many ways.